Why Every NH Tenant Needs Renters Insurance

 How much does a NH Renters Policy cost?

 For around $200 a year ($16/month), a tenant can buy a basic apartment insurance policy in New Hampshire to cover their property.
-Rates do vary by insurance company, but some primary factors considered in the rating include coverage amount, location of property and claims history.
+Rates vary by the insurance company, but some primary factors considered in the rating include coverage amount, location of the property, and claims history.

 How much coverage do I need?